-This video by the International Domestic Workers' Network (IDWN) describes the campaign and features footage from the ILCs of 2010 and 2011.
+This International Domestic Workers' Network (IDWN) video describes the campaign and features footage from the ILCs of 2010 and 2011.

-Read the text of the adopted Convention Concerning Decent Work for Domestic Workers and the accompanying Recommendation (R201).
+- Text of the adopted Convention Concerning Decent Work for Domestic Workers and the accompanying Recommendation (R201)

 A Brief History of the Campaign

 For decades, domestic workers and their allies, especially trade unions, had called for an international instrument that would recognize these workers and their rights.
 In November 2006, the FNV (the Federation of Dutch Labour) and the NGO IRENE, together with an international steering group consisting of WIEGO, among others, co-organized an international conference, “Respect and Rights.
-Protection for Domestic/Household Workers” in Amsterdam (see the report from this conference).
-Participants at that conference recommended that a working group explore the formation of an international network.
-In 2007, it was decided that the global union federation IUF play a lead role in establishing a network to promote domestic workers’ rights and to lead a campaign for an ILO Convention on domestic work.
+Protection for Domestic/Household Workers” in Amsterdam.
+Participants recommended that a working group explore the formation of an international network.
+In 2007, the global union federation IUF began to play a lead role in establishing a network to promote domestic workers’ rights and to lead a campaign for an ILO Convention on domestic work.
 The International Domestic Workers Network (IDWN) was subsequently established through a collaborative partnership between IUF and WIEGO.
 See more on the International Domestic Workers’ Network.

 In March 2008, the Governing Body of the International Labour Organization (ILO) began a standard-setting discussion on “Decent Work for Domestic Workers” at the 2010 International Labour Conference (ILC).
 The IDWN mounted a campaign, in consultation and collaboration with the ILO and International Trade Union Confederation (ITUC).
 Regional workshops were held in Africa, Asia, and Latin America where the concerns and demands of domestic workers were collected (see the IDWN Platform of Demands).